millinon/jump.wtf/README.md

 # jump.wtf
-A link shortening and file hosting service using AWS resources through PHP / Hack
+A link shortening and file hosting service using AWS and Hack.

 ---